RageAgainstThePixel/unity-uwp-builder/README.md

-# github-action-template
+# unity-uwp-builder

-A GitHub Actions template repository for TypeScript based Actions.
+A GitHub Action to build Unity exported UWP projects.

 ## How to use